Atalasoft/atalasoft.github.io/_posts/2016-05-03-introducing-nuget.md

 Yes, you read it right.
 [Atalasoft DotImage NuGet packages](https://www.nuget.org/profiles/Atalasoft) are officially online!

 We worked pretty hard for about a year to deliver this update.
-It is the fist step in our much bigger plan to refresh the product, make it more accessible to our customers.
+It is the fist step <!--more-->
+in our much bigger plan to refresh the product, make it more accessible to our customers.
 And - most importantly for us, developers - make it easier to update and "funner" to work with.